KTamas/blog.ktamas.com/content/post/2019-02-13-on-photography.md

 In the middle of 2015 and I was about to leave for a couple of months of work and travel in Southern Europe.
 I didn't want to lug my heavy 6D around, but I felt that having only a phone was not enough.
 It was a perfect excuse for me to finally buy a Fuji X-E1.
 By then I was already infected with a fascination with Fuji's mirrorless cameras because one of my former best friends was really into them.
 I got two lenses for it, the 35mm f/1.4 and the 18-55 f/2.8-4.
 The autofocus and the EVF sucks, but it makes the most beautiful black and white JPEGs.
 They have a certain kind of magic to them.

 I used it with an [Eye-Fi card](https://en.wikipedia.org/wiki/Eye-Fi) I got a few months prior, an SD card with built-in WiFi that sends all the pictures you take to your phone.
-Combining that with [my instant printers](https://writetogether.space/posts/ktamas/got-my-paperang-sf-xoxo-2018-series-part-3), I could take DSLR-quality portraits of people and hand it to them printed out two minutes later.
+Combining that with my instant printers (Fuji Instax Share SP-2, Paperang P1), I could take DSLR-quality portraits of people and hand it to them printed out two minutes later.
 It never fails to amaze.

 ---